My Macintosh is handy when it comes to editing videos and images. I use it to create important documents too.

 Wait for the process to be complete.
 Once it is done, it will mark the files as Zero KB.
 Some files will not be marked as such since these are the auto-recreated folder.

 Repeat steps 1 to 7.
 The difference is in step 3.
-You just have to choose “Clutter” OR “Large & Old Files” instead of “Junk Files.”
+You just have to choose “Mail Trash” OR “Large & Old Files” instead of “System Junk.”

 You should use a Mac defragmentation tool from a trusted third-party in order to execute this on your device.

 However, before How to safely defrag a Mac's hard drive, you should back your data up.
 Once something bad happens, you can easily restore your files.